borisdev/cpal-llm-chain-demo/README.md

 The difference between CPAL and PAL is in the last section below.

-## How does the "Plan as Code" demo app works?
+## How does the "Plan as Code" demo app work?

 The app does the following.